Getting ready to board Aloha Airlines

 “Ha’a’a,” I said again.
 It was impossible not to laugh.

-The woman laughed along with me and opened the door wider.
+The woman laughed with me and opened the door wider.
 Her husband appeared in the hall behind her.

 “Come in,” she said.